Old Dog Losing Hair (What’s Normal and What’s Not?)

 We outline the common causes of hair loss in old dogs, what you can do at home, and when to seek veterinary help.

-Old Dog Incontinence — Why It Happens
+Old Dog Losing Hair: Why It Happens

 Hair loss in old dogs can happen for several reasons.
 Common causes include allergies (to food, fleas, or the environment), hormonal problems like hypothyroidism or Cushing’s disease, skin infections, or parasites such as mites.
 Stress, poor nutrition, and even natural aging can also make a dog’s coat thinner.